sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     The original owner's mobile phone.
 ORIGINALOWNEREMAIL
     The original owner's email.
+ORIGINALOWNERFLAGS
+    This column can be used to set any other person flags on the original owner.
+Flags should be comma separated with no extra spaces.
+Built in flags are their lower case English names, eg: banned,aco,homechecked,homechecker,excludefrombulkemail
+    Additional flags that you have added to the system should exactly match their flag names as they appear on the person screens, eg: banned,Fundraising Flag 1,Custom Flag
 ORIGINALOWNERADDITIONAL<fieldname>
     If you have person additional fields defined, you can put the uppercased version of their name as a suffix to this.
 Eg, for an additional field called DateOfBirth ORIGINALOWNERADDITIONALDATEOFBIRTH
 PERSONCLASS